 - AM 6 and later console: navigate to: Realms > [Realm Name] > Applications > Federation > Entity Providers and click the name of the Remote SP entity provider.

 - AM 5.x console: navigate to: Realms > [Realm Name] > Applications > SAML > Circle of Trust Configuration > Entity Providers and click the name of the Remote SP entity provider (urn:federation:MicrosoftOnline in this example).

 - Click the Assertion Processing tab and add a new IDPEmail=mail value to the Attribute Map.

 - Update your user entries to include the correctly populated sun-fm-saml2-nameid-infokey and sun-fm-saml2-nameid-info attributes.
 You can do this manually for a single user for testing purposes.
-For pre-populating all your other users, you could use the ssoadm do-bulk-federation command as detailed in SAML v2.0 Guide › Implementing SAML v2.0 Using the AM Console › Linking Federated Accounts in Bulk.
+For pre-populating all your other users, you could use the ssoadm do-bulk-federation command as detailed in SAML v2.0 Guide › Linking Identities in Bulk.

 To test your federation setup, you can attempt to log in per the flow detailed in the Overview section at the start of this article: